abhisek-Chakrabarty/Neural-Morphological-Tagging/README.md

 4. preprocessing.py
 5. f_measure_accuracy.py
 6. parameters

+Place your data files i.e. train, dev and test files in the same place where the codes are there.

 When you just want to train the model on the training set, run the following command,